- Of the LGBT attorneys at the Firm, 6 are partners, 1 is counsel, and 32 are associates in the U.S., London and Hong

 - Weil was named among the “Best Places to Work” for LGBT individuals by the Human Rights Campaign’s 2017 Corporate Equality Index.

 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
 The sponsors are charged with understanding key issues the group members’ face and advocating for necessary change.
-Karen Ballack, partner in the Technology and IP Transactions practice, is the Management Committee Sponsor for WEGALA.
+Co-Chair of the global Litigation Department, Jonathan Polkes, is the Management Committee Sponsor for WEGALA.

 Programs and Policies

 Weil is unique among law firms bringing affinity group members together Firmwide for professional development conferences.

 In June 2016, Weil’s LGBT Affinity Group, WEGALA, held its third Firmwide conference in New York City, featuring a speaker from Lambda Legal, an alumni panel and discussion, community service project with God's Love We Deliver, a client networking reception and a Pride Month Lunch Panel Presentation, "OutWomen at the Forefront" moderated by Stephanie Sandberg of Out Leadership.
 WEGALA’s previous Firmwide affinity group conference was held in 2013 in Washington, D.C.

 To kick off 2016 Pride Month, Weil hosted its sixth annual LGBT client networking event on the terrace of the penthouse of The Standard East Village in New York City.
 Over 120 people were in attendance including clients, professional contacts and members of WEGALA from across the United States.